-Dates for submission: Manuscripts may be submitted between 9:00 a.m. on May 16 and 5:00 p.m. on July 16.
-The winning manuscript will be announced in January 2014.
+Dates for submission: Manuscripts may be submitted starting May 1 and closing at end of date on June 30.
+The winning manuscript will be announced in January 2021.

-Entries can be a combination of short-shorts, short stories, and novellas, from 100 to 200 book pages in length (word count between 27,500 and 50,000).
+Entries must be a collection of any combination of flash fiction, short stories, or novellas, from 100 to 200 book pages in length (word count between 27,500 and 50,000).
 Material should be previously unpublished in book form.
 Once a winner is declared and contracted for publication, UNT Press will hold the rights to the stories in the winning collection.
 They may no longer be under consideration for serial publication elsewhere and must be withdrawn by the author from consideration.